angexuan/axuan-pui-hw/final-project/README.md

 ## Generative AI Use Plan

-Outline how you plan to use Generative AI tools to aid in the implementation (\~300 words).

 I plan to leverage a different Generative AI tools strategically while maintaining the very personal nature of my project.